embark-framework/embark-site/source/docs/embark_commands.md

-`-b`, `--host` | `host` to run the dev webserver (default: localhost) `--noserver` | disable the development webserver `--nodashboard` | simple mode, disables the dashboard `--no-color` | no colors in case it's needed for compatbility purposes `--logfile` | `filename` to output logs (default: none)
+`-b`, `--host` | `host` to run the dev webserver (default: localhost) `--noserver` | disable the development webserver `--nodashboard` | simple mode, disables the dashboard `--nobrowser` | prevent the development webserver from automatically opening a web browser `--no-color` | no colors in case it's needed for compatbility purposes `--logfile` | `filename` to output logs (default: none)